mariem-ux/Network-sentinel-project/README.md

 | `VPN_Log_Parser.py` | Monitors WireGuard peer handshakes in real time |
 | `PCAP_Analyzer.py` | Parses `.pcap` files and extracts top talking IP addresses |
 | `SIEM_Listener.py` | Receives Suricata Syslog alerts and displays them in real time |

 ---

+## Note on the Docker Demo

+This containerized environment focuses on **detection (IDS mode)**: the attacker container generates real traffic, and Suricata inspects it live and logs custom alerts when malicious patterns are detected , fully reproducible with one command.

+**Full prevention (IPS) mode**, where Suricata actively drops malicious packets in real time, was implemented and validated in the original VM-based lab using OPNsense + inline Suricata (see `report/` and Sprint 4 screenshots in `images/`).
+Replicating full inline IPS across Docker's container networking was intentionally out of scope for this demo to keep it lightweight and reliable.

+---